totalspectrum/spin2cpp/doc/basic.md

 ```
   _setbaud(115_200) ' set baud rate to 115_200
 ```
-The default serial rate is 115_200 baud, and assuming a clock frequency of 80_000_000.
+The default serial rate on P1 is 115_200 baud, and assuming a clock frequency of 80_000_000 (on P2 both defaults are doubled).
 If these are changed, it is necessary to call `_setbaud` again in order for serial I/O to work.

 ### SHORT